Setting up data destinations

 Supabase

-Cloud Storage (AWS S3, GCP GCS, Azure Blob)
+Cloud Storage (AWS S3, GCS, Azure Blob)

 Queuing services (AWS SQS, Kafka)